-There are a lot of good things to say about loft conversions, I reckon.
-Gaining extra space, improving rather than moving and, often, adding value to your home.
-If I were doing a loft conversion to my home, I’d create a wow-factor, no-one else allowed bedroom-bathroom retreat at the top of the property, complete with a generous walk-in shower, comfy bed and plenty of glazing to let in lots of light and make the most of the countryside views.
-And it’s not just me.
-Many of the loft projects we feature on These Three Rooms and in @kbbmagazine are ones where the homeowners have done just that – created an adults only space where they can shut the door and enjoy their own slice of luxury right at home.
+Loft conversion ideas: so many of us are Googling them, as there are loads of good things about loft conversions.
+Gaining extra space, improving rather than moving and, in addition, often adding value to your home.
+So if I were brainstorming loft conversion ideas for myself, I’d create a wow-factor, no one else allowed bedroom-bathroom retreat at the top of the property.
+It’d be complete with a generous walk-in shower and comfy bed, while there’d be plenty of glazing to let in lots of light.
+And it’s not just me: many of the loft projects we feature on These Three Rooms and in @kbbmagazine are also projects where the homeowners have done just that – created an adults only space where they can shut the door and enjoy their own slice of luxury right at home.

-Of course, a loft conversion is a significant structural undertaking, so needs some thought, not to mention budget.
+Of course, loft conversion ideas are all well and good, but it’s a significant structural undertaking.
+So it needs some thought, not to mention budget.
 You’ll need to call in the experts to help you plan and execute the build, plus likely work with a bathroom designer if you plan to include an ensuite (although I’ve also seen lofts used as kitchens, games rooms, kids’ rooms and more too, so think about what extra space you really need).

 You need to ensure you have enough head height in your attic/loft space to achieve a viable room, or if not, have the spends and permissions to add dormers or a loft extension.
 While many loft conversion projects are allowed under permitted development rights, some may require full planning permission so always best to check.

 You don’t have to have a house to benefit from loft conversions.
 The owner of this property made more of the top-floor flat by investigating what she could do with the roof space.
-Enter: a loft conversion whereby two bedrooms and a bathroom were created.
+She therefore created a loft conversion with two bedrooms and a bathroom.
 Not only has it boosted space in the whole apartment, but allowed for a bigger brighter open-plan kitchen-living-diner in the area that was once a bedroom below.
 If you think this could work for you, don’t forget to check with the council’s planning department for any planning rules that could apply – and check the wording of the lease.